The Untold Truth Of The Michelin Guide

 Questions have been raised in the past about the value and status of the award as Michelin inspectors do not have to give detailed reports on why they choose to demote or award stars.

 In 2004, a former Michelin inspector, Pascal Remy, released previously unknown details and hidden secrets to the press about how the Michelin Guide operates.
 Remy claims that many Michelin restaurants aren’t even re-visited after receiving stars to check that standards are being maintained, despite Michelin releasing a new guide every year.
-This information has led to the thought that inspectors have biases toward certain restaurants, wanting them to remain on the guide’s list regardless of whether the restaurant maintains their standards.
+This information has led to the thought that inspectors have biases toward certain restaurants, wanting them to remain on the guide’s list regardless of whether the restaurant maintains its standards.

 Bernard Loiseau.
 Image by saulieu-morvan.fr